 Memorandum of Law; Response; Reply.

-Each summary judgment motion must be accompanied by a memorandum of law.
+A party who files a summary judgment motion must file a memorandum of law with it.
 Failure to timely file a memorandum of law may be deemed sufficient cause to deny the motion.
-Unless otherwise ordered by the Court, each response to a motion for summary judgment must also be accompanied by a memorandum of law.
-The movant may file a reply with a memorandum of law within 7 days of the date the response is filed.
+Unless otherwise ordered by the Court, whenever a party files a response to a motion for summary judgment they must also file a memorandum of law with it.
+The movant may file a reply with a memorandum of law within seven days of the date the response is filed.
 The reply should assume the Court’s familiarity with the movant’s initial memorandum of law and the opposition’s response.
 The reply should address only points raised in the response (and any evidentiary matter introduced by the opposing party) which were not addressed in the movant’s initial memorandum of law.
 Memoranda of law must comply with the requirements and restrictions set forth in Vt.
 LBR 9013-5.

 Oral Argument.

 The parties to a motion for summary judgment must specify in each pleading whether they request oral argument.
-After the motion is fully submitted, the Clerk will notify the parties whether the Court will require oral argument.
+After the final deadline for filing documents has passed, the Clerk will notify the parties whether the Court will require oral argument.

 PART VIII – BANKRUPTCY APPEALS